Golden Ball Tavern: History

 The tavern was built in 1768 by Captain Isaac Jones, a local shopkeeper.
-Jones, a Loyalist, gave shelter to British soldiers performing reconnaissance on rebellious activities in 1774.
+Jones, a Loyalist, gave shelter to British soldiers - spies sent by General Thomas Gage - who were performing reconnaissance on rebellious activities in 1774.
 After the Boston Tea Party in December 1773, the tavern was raided by local Patriots, who believed Jones to be serving tea on which hated taxes had been collected.
 Known locally as the Weston Tea Party, the event consisted of little more than a ransacking of the premises (which had no taxed tea).
 Later in the Revolution, Jones apparently joined the cause of independence, and regained a position of prominence in the community.
 His tavern flourished until the early 19th century, when the opening of the Worcester Turnpike siphoned traffic away from the Post Road.
 The tavern closed about 1805, and was then occupied as a residence by six generations of the Jones family.
 It then underwent restoration, and has since been opened as a museum.